 For example, prior to the updates, data consumers of CME DataMine had to enter the data set into the cart before seeing the prices.
 One simple UX design change was to make the pricing more transparent by showing the prices upfront.

 The data is packaged so the buyer is now able to see all the data sets and the meta details that are available from the get-go.
 The final result is that the navigation of the web store is refined to be better susceptible to browsing.

-We offer a unique solution for data monetization– a full end to end infrastructure, powered by our GOLD Platform, for selling data products.
-This includes everything from gathering, centralizing and entitlements in accessing data at scale.
-We’re on the cutting edge when it comes to data management and tread new frontiers.
+We offer a unique solution for those who need to sell data– a full end-to-end web store infrastructure powered by the Enterprise Data Web Store solution.
+This includes everything from gathering and centralizing data to entitlements in accessing data at scale.
+We’re on the cutting edge when it comes to data management and constantly tread new frontiers.

-Our dream is to facilitate data distribution and monetization to all industries.
-Right now, our specialty is in the intersection of the financial industry and Big Data.
-However, as the user experience and the technological design of our platform evolves, we’re working towards data distribution and monetization to be accessible to all types of businesses.
+Our future goal is to facilitate data distribution and monetization in all industries.
+Right now, our specialty is in the intersection of the financial industry and capital markets.
+However, as the user experience and the technological design of the Enterprise Data Web Store evolves, we’re working towards data distribution and monetization to be accessible to all types of businesses.

 Think back to the late ‘90s when e-commerce started.
-Only the big players could support an ecommerce site.
-Now everyone, from big to small businesses can set-up an ecommerce store in one day.
-With our combined technology and expertise, we can do the same thing for Big Data monetization.
-If you’re a data creator, we can help you build an easy to use system to distribute and sell your data at scale.
+Only the big players could support an e-commerce site.
+Now everyone, from big to small businesses, can set-up an e-commerce store in one day.
+With our combined technology and expertise, we can help you set up a shop for selling your data.
+If you’re a data producer, we can help you build an easy to use system to distribute and sell your data at scale.